lewiryan/shell/README.md

-# Powershell
-A spot for some powershell scripts
+A spot for some shell scripts